ProjectAlita/integration-template/docs/TEMPLATE_SETUP_INSTRUCTIONS.md

 # Template Repository Setup Instructions

-Follow these steps to create a GitHub template repository from this Slidev reference implementation:
+Follow these steps to create a GitHub template repository from this integration template reference implementation:

 ## 🎯 Creating the Template Repository